csommerl/js_101/lesson5/lesson5_notes.md

 # 5.4 Working with Callback Functions
 https://launchschool.com/lessons/778acada/assignments/a2ba7936

-term first-class value or first-class object
+first-class value or first-class object
 1. They can be assigned to a variable or an element of a data structure (such as an array or object).
 2. They can be passed as an argument to a function.
 3. They can be returned as the return value of a function.